Questions About VMAP?

 If the caller’s patient is in a crisis, they will be directed to hang up, dial 9-1-1, and/or direct the patient to the nearest Emergency Department or regional crisis services.

-Throughout the state, VMAP has REACH, Project ECHO, and QI initiatives occurring all year long.
+Throughout the state, VMAP has REACH, ECHO, and QI initiatives occurring all year long.
 To find out when and where sessions are happening, go to VMAP’s Education For PCPs page.

 • Patient information – Name, DOB, insurance type, zip code